LN189/ShArena/README.md

 # ShArena

-Real Time Collaborating web platform with all features a social platform needs for a smooth workflow Text editor with features like undo, redo, live editing and merging with conflict resolution protocols
+Real Time Collaborating web platform with all features a social platform needs for a smooth workflow <br>
+Text editor with features like undo, redo, live editing and merging with conflict resolution protocols

 Course Project:- <br>